sigmacomputing/sigmaquickstarts/site/sigmaguides/src/partner_seamlessly_connect_sigma_databricks/partner_seamlessly_connect_sigma_databricks.md

 On the X-Axis click the `plus button` to add the `Tpep Dropoff Datetime` column:

 <aside class="negative">
 <strong>NOTE:</strong><br> Notice you can search here for the column you wish to add.
-We can also drag values onto the Axes instead of using the add button.
+We can also drag values onto the axes instead of using the add button.
 </aside>

 <img src="assets/Databricks_PartnerConnect_Image14_upd.jpg" width="800"/>